metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `metadata` (Attributes) Metadata is the metadata of a variable.It can be used to add additional data for higher level tools toa ClusterClassVariable. (see [below for nested schema](#nestedatt--spec--variables--metadata))
+- `metadata` (Attributes) Metadata is the metadata of a variable.It can be used to add additional data for higher level tools toa ClusterClassVariable.Deprecated: This field is deprecated and is going to be removed in the next apiVersion.
+Please use XMetadata in JSONSchemaProps instead. (see [below for nested schema](#nestedatt--spec--variables--metadata))

 <a id="nestedatt--spec--variables--schema"></a>
 ### Nested Schema for `spec.variables.schema`